Jump to navigation

 Prior to the Department’s employment of any person in a position that would require that person to have direct contact with any vulnerable person, the Department shall make an inquiry through the Director of the Colorado Bureau of Investigation (CBI) to ascertain whether such a person has a criminal history.
 A person shall be disqualified from consideration for any of the following criminal offenses: a crime of violence, a felony offense involving unlawful sexual behavior, a felony of domestic violence, a felony offense of child abuse.
 For our complete Background Investigations Policy, please click here.

 Click on a focus below to learn more.

 Workforce development includes enriching the work environment through education, staff recognition, and skills training in best practices and supervision, and is recognized as a critical component of the Office of Behavioral Health (OBH).
 OBH workforce development principles are:

-The Division of Youth Corrections (DYC) is looking for people with a passion for improving the lives of youth.
-We are currently hiring Correctional Youth Security Officers.
-As a Correctional Youth Security Officer you model the balance between safety and meaningful relationships.
+The Division of Youth Services (DYS) is looking for people with a passion for improving the lives of youth.
+We are currently hiring Youth Services positions.
+As a Youth Services specialist, counselor or teacher you model the balance between safety and meaningful relationships.
 You foster desire, afford opportunity, and provide youth the tools needed for change.
 Come join our team of dedicated employees that make a difference in the lives of youth.

 Classified employees have retention rights, receive competitive pay and benefits, and are a part of the state personnel system.
 Click here to view classified job types.

 To verify employment of a CDHS employee, visit www.CCCverify.com.